 The Chace Mill – Our Home

 A three-story brick mill built in 1892 by the Burlington Mill Company, the Chace Mill harnessed the power of the Winooski River as it flows over a series of falls.
 At its peak in the 1920’s, there were four active mills in the area.
-Currently, the various mills house a vast array of creative businesses, river view apartments, and trendy restaurants that have helped to revitalize this area and add vitality to the Winooski Falls neighborhood.
+Currently, the various mills house a vast array of creative businesses, river view apartments, and trendy restaurants that have helped to revitalize this area.
 With its rock walls, brick construction, wide-plank wood floors, 18-foot ceilings, large windows and proximity to the river and falls, GMAb’s home in the Chace Mill evokes a lost era of New England Manufacturing.